deliveroo/deliveroo.engineering/_posts/2017-01-19-optimising-membership-queries.md

 and flat keys use up roughly the same amount of memory (within 10% difference), while sorted sets use 75% extra memory.

-The right-hand side (many partitionss, few IDs per partition) exhibits 2 interesting behaviours: first the memory usage for hashes and zsets massively improves, then degrades as we converge towards a single ID per structure.
+The right-hand side (many partitions, few IDs per partition) exhibits 2 interesting behaviours: first the memory usage for hashes and zsets massively improves, then degrades as we converge towards a single ID per structure.